MP Estate Planning UK

 Key Steps in the Process

 The process involves several key steps that executors must follow.
-First, it’s essential to identify all foreign assets, including bank accounts, and determine their value.
-We recommend seeking professional advice to establish whether resealing is possible in the country where the assets are located.
-Where resealing is not possible, a full local probate application is usually necessary.
+First, it’s essential to identify all foreign assets, including bank accounts, and determine their value as at the date of death.
+We recommend seeking specialist legal advice early to establish whether resealing is possible in the country where the assets are located.
+Where resealing is not available, a full local probate application will usually be necessary — and this must be budgeted for in terms of both time and cost.

 The steps to navigate probate for foreign bank accounts include:

-• Managing the distribution of assets according to the will or laws of intestacy
+• Managing the distribution of assets according to the will or the rules of intestacy

 Documentation Needed

-The documentation required for probate can vary significantly depending on the country where the foreign bank accounts are held.
-Typically, executors will need to provide:
+The documentation required for probate varies depending on the country where the foreign bank accounts are held, but executors should expect to provide some or all of the following:

-• A copy of the will or grant of probate
+• A certified and translated copy of the will

-• Any additional documents required by the local jurisdiction
+• Any additional documents required by the foreign jurisdiction — some countries require a certificate of succession or a court-issued declaration of heirs

 probate for foreign bank accounts UK